elotroalex/elotroalex/profiles.md

 ## The Caribbean Digital

 We did not have access to all the Caribbean literature and culture we needed to carry our studies at the University of Virginia at the beginning of the century.
 Maybe I could rally enough people to help build a digital library of Caribbean literature, and then...
 This is one of my origin stories in digital humanities: The wisdom and naivety of one day being independent and useful enough to build a digital library drove me to learn computational methods.
 I never did build it---thankfully others built a fine [Digital Library of the Caribbean](https://www.dloc.com/)---but I did meet enough kin spirits to help build and maintain something just as a wonderful: a support structure for a community of dialogue and practice around Caribbean digital scholarship.
-With Kaiama Glover and Kelly Josephs, I helped create a town hall for that community, The Caribbean Digital; with Kaiama Glover, a vehicle for it, *archipelagos*, and several wonderous examples in the genre, including "In the Same Boats."
+With Kaiama Glover and Kelly Josephs, I helped create a town hall for that community, The Caribbean Digital; with Kaiama Glover, a vehicle for it, *archipelagos*, and several wonderous examples in the genre, including "In the Same Boats" below.
 Harder to list on a profile page is the work without a project that is the community itself, shared with so many colleagues and friends.
 I am proud of all that we have done.
 Onward.

 <ul class="post-list">
 {% assign tcd_projects = site.data.projects | where: "category","tcd" %}